Solomonic & Eversheds Sutherland

 The first two limbs of this tech strategy focused on litigation technology and legal project management.
 The third part of the strategy emphasised data and analytics and explored the significant role of both in enhancing and evolving the client offering.

-The principles adopted throughout the strategy focused on developing and bringing in-house the key technologies and skills required to create unique, tailored solutions for their clients.
-This commenced by hiring a team of experienced professionals to support e-disclosure and document management related tasks for what was then a 400 strong disputes practice.
+The principles adopted throughout the strategy focused on developing and bringing the key technologies and skills required in-house, to create unique, tailored solutions for their clients.
+They began by hiring a team of experienced professionals to support e-disclosure and document management related tasks for what was then a 400 strong disputes practice.

 The third limb of Eversheds tech strategy: data and analytics